 She has also been inspired by her mother, Madhu Jain's work as an artist.
 When you wear the dresses, you will be wearing one-of-a-kind, really quirky designs which sometimes tell a story.
 For instance, 'the busy balcony' - a story of a community living in the form of apartments where people are busy interacting, drying pickles, talking or just drying clothes.
 Another one is the 'lyricalroofs' one inspired from memories of old homes and their rusted beauty.

-These are all very reasonably priced - T-shirts start from INR 400 and prices of tops and tunics from INR 1,000.
+These are all very reasonably priced -- tops and tunics start from INR 1,000.